has2k1/plotnine.org/README.md

 Repository for the [plotnine](https://plotnine.org) website.

+NOTE: Currently, pushing to main does not build the release docs.

 Link

 - [webdev](https://plotnine.org/webdev) - plotnine release docs built with the dev branch of this repo